 This method would lend itself well to a watercolour-only approach, a marker or pencil sketch or a medium such as charcoal.
 However, you can also do a tonal sketch with pen and ink, creating areas of tone with hatching and cross-hatching.

-Below is a watercolour only (not even any pencil sketch) painting I did of a scene in London.
+Below is a watercolour-only (not even any pencil sketch) painting I did of a scene in London.
 I used one colour, Indigo, and concentrated on the shapes using different tones.
 In watercolour, different tones are achieved depending on how much water you use in the mix.
-More water and less pigment equals a lighter tone, equal water and equal pigment equals a mid-tone and little water with more pigment equals a darker tone.
+More water and less pigment equal a lighter tone, equal water and equal pigment equal a mid-tone and little water with more pigment equal a darker tone.